varigence/docs/bimlflex/reference-documentation/SsisFolder.md

 # Folder

-The SSIS Catalog folder name to use for generated deployment script files
+The SSIS Catalog folder name to use for generated deployment script files.

 Notes:
 * This setting is part of the `SSIS` settings category.
 * The default value for this setting is `@@this`.